You may have heard about crows for their great intelligence or their ability to use tools.

 Some crows can use tools to get food.

-The lifespans for an American crow is different depending on whether they are in the wild or in captivity.
+The lifespans for an American crow are different depending on whether they are in the wild or in captivity.
 In the wild, the average lifespan is seven to eight years.
 However, in captivity, the lifespan can be much longer.

 Large groups of crows get together to roost.
 These groups can sometimes be in the thousands.